|

 void SetSelection( int64 start, int64 size )

-Selects size bytes from the file starting at the address start.
+Selects size bytes from the file starting at the local address start.
 The selected bytes will appear blue in the main window.

 int SetWorkingDirectory( const char dir[] )